 I am cheating here and listing the towns and villages of the Blue Mountains alphabetically rather than by elevation.
 This is pure indulgence on my part so that I can begin with;

 Blackheath, aka Bleakheath – Ranks first in this list and first in my own Blackheathen heart.
 Who lives here?
 Artists, writers and gardeners.
 Contrary to popular belief we are not all old (well I am, but….).
 Visited by leaf-peepers from around the world in Autumn (Wentworth Street) and Spring (Memorial Park…..just don’t look at the ghastly new gates).
 Accidentally named twice by Governor Lachlan Macquarie in 1815.

-If you are looking for a policeman, for heavens sake do not follow this sign in the main drag.
+Finally, if you are looking for a policeman, for heavens sake do not follow this old sign in the main drag.
 It definitely doesn’t lead to the police station.

 So where would you end up?
 The answer can be found here….
 ASK A BLACKHEATH BOBBY

 Bilpin – OK, I know it should come before Blackheath, but I claim author’s prerogative.
 Think Bilpin, think fruit, especially APPLES.
 Mr Bill Shields found a chance seedling twenty odd years ago that he hopes will rival the famous Granny Smith seedling in popularity.
 He called it Julie, in honour of his wife.

 Blaxland -Named for explorer Gregory Blaxland, a member of the expedition which made the first European crossing of the Mountains.
 And (oh dear), the only village to have a MacDonalds.
 But those of us who call in for a snack on the way home from Sydney should be grateful it’s there.
 And what is in the carpark?
 A wonderful piece of history; the ruins of a colonial inn.
 Hold up your heads and hash browns and be proud, Blaxlanders.